softwaremill/elasticmq/README.md

 processing it, but before deleting).
 That's why clients of ElasticMQ (and Amazon SQS) should be idempotent.

 There are several message storage implementations.
 Messages can be stored entirely in-memory, providing a volatile but fast message queue.
-The in-memory storage can be journaled on disk, providing message durability across server restarts/crashes.
+Operations on in-memory storage can be journaled on disk, providing message durability across server restarts/crashes.
 Alternatively, messages can be persisted in a database (MySQL, Postgres, H2, ...).

 ElasticMQ supports data replication across a cluster, thus providing a replicated/guaranteed message queue.
 Each node in the cluster can use any storage implementation.